 These sautéed green beans with garlic are a breeze to make - ready in just 25 minutes with only 6 ingredients!
 It doesn't get much simpler than that.

 A fresh summer recipe or a side dish that pairs well with almost anything.
-Serve them with my 3-ingredient no-knead bread for a simple combo, or alongside crispy chicken schnitzel for a satisfying meal.
-They also complement this easy chicken in tomato sauce a 30-minute one-pan meal or salmon en papillote with fresh herbs for a light touch.
-You could also try these green beans, a dish that's a staple in Cantonese diners, usually served as a stir fry.
+Serve them with this simple, crusty no-knead bread for a simple combo, or alongside a quick Weiner schnitzel recipe for a satisfying meal.
+They also complement this easy chicken in tomato sauce a 30-minute one-pan meal, or salmon en papillote with fresh herbs for a light touch.
+You could also try these green beans, a dish that's a staple in Cantonese diners, usually served as a stir-fry.

 Jump to: